revsys/django-test-plus/README.md

 ## get_context(key)

-Often you need to get things out of the template context, so let's make that
+Often you need to get things out of the template context:
-easy:

 ```python
 def test_context_data(self):